spasticate/zabbix-MSTeams-alertscript/README.md

 About
 -----
-This is simply a Bash script that uses the custom alert script functionality within [Zabbix](http://www.zabbix.com/) along with the incoming web-hook feature of [Slack](https://slack.com/) that I got a chance to write since I could not find any already existing/similar scripts.
+This is simply a Bash script that uses the custom alert script functionality within [Zabbix](http://www.zabbix.com/) along with the incoming web-hook feature of [MS Teams](https://www.microsoft.com/)
+It is heavily based on the previous Zabbix Slack alert script here: https://github.com/ericoc/zabbix-slack-alertscript

 #### Versions
 This works with Zabbix 1.8.x or greater - including 2.2, 2.4 and 3.x!

 #### Huge thanks and appreciation to:

+* [Eric OC](https://github.com/ericoc/) for the original script on which this modification is based
 * [Paul Reeves](https://github.com/pdareeves/) for the hint that Slack changed their API/URLs!
 * [Igor Shishkin](https://github.com/teran) for the ability to message users as well as channels!
 * Leslie at AspirationHosting for confirming that this script works on Zabbix 1.8.2!
 * [Hiromu Yakura](https://github.com/hiromu) for escaping quotation marks in the fields received from Zabbix to have valid JSON!
 * [Devlin Gonçalves](https://github.com/devlinrcg), [tkdywc](https://github.com/tkdywc), [damaarten](https://github.com/damaarten), and [lunchables](https://github.com/lunchables) for Zabbix 3.0 AlertScript documentation, suggestions and testing!

-Installation
+Installation (work in progress changing terminology and proceedures from slack instructions)
 ------------

 ### The script itself

-This [`slack.sh` script](https://github.com/ericoc/zabbix-slack-alertscript/raw/master/slack.sh) needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server:
+This slack.sh script needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server:

 	[root@zabbix ~]# grep AlertScriptsPath /etc/zabbix/zabbix_server.conf
 	### Option: AlertScriptsPath